According to Newton's First and Second Laws, which type of fo... | Study Prep in Pearson+

 Master Intro to Forces & Newton's Second Law with a bite sized video explanation from PatrickStart learning

+In which of the following situations is the object experiencing unbalanced forces?

+A car of mass accelerates uniformly from rest to a velocity in time .
+According to Newton's Second Law, what is the magnitude of the net force on the car?

-According to Newton's First Law, what happens to an object when the net force acting on it is ?
+According to Newton's First Law, what will happen to an object at rest if balanced forces continue to act upon it?

-A ceiling fan is rotating at an initial speed of at the tip of its blade.
-The fan is turned off at time and slows down due to friction, experiencing a constant angular deceleration.
-According to Newton's First and Second Laws, what is the speed of the tip of the blade seconds after the fan is turned off, assuming no other forces act on it?

-A block of mass is attached to a horizontal spring with spring constant on a frictionless surface.
-The block is pulled a distance from equilibrium and released from rest.
-What is the acceleration of the block as it passes through its equilibrium position?
+According to Newton's First Law, what type of force is required to set a stationary soccer ball into motion?

 Newton's First & Second Laws practice set